 Unfortunately, not even kinescopes of "Mary Kay and Johnny" have survived, so it exists only in the memories of those who saw the program during its original run half a century ago.

-Brooks, Tim and Earle Marsh.
-The Complete Directory to Prime Time Network and Cable TV Shows.
+Brooks, Tim, and Earle Marsh.
+The Complete Directory to Prime Time Network TV Shows, 1946-Present.
+Ballantine Books, 1979.

 Faust, Charles V. “‘Mary Kay and Johnny’ Bids Farewell.”
 Los Angeles Mirror, 11 Mar.
 1950, p.
 B1.

 Mary Kay and Johnny.
 CBS, DuMont Television Network, National Broadcasting Company (NBC), 1947.
 IMDb, https://www.imdb.com/title/tt0128883/.